Roave/Dont/README.md

 ## Further development

-Further traits may be implemented in future, such as preventing `clone` usage, or preventing read/write of dynamically defined properties.
+Further traits may be implemented in future, such as preventing read/write of dynamically defined properties.